mbertoneri/fleet/readme.md

 # My Thoughts
 Project is functional.
 Not full done because I'm missing PHPUnit a lot... do not blame me for that (behat is clearly not enough).\
-For Behat tests, I think I could have written some helpers.
+For Behat tests, I think I could have written some helpers.\

+finally added some unit tests.

 # Requirements
 To run this project you will need a computer with PHP 8.3 and composer installed.